-- Collocation Agreement created a streamlined process for small wireless facility collocations proposed on structures that have the primary purpose of providing public lighting. - Small wireless facility collocations on lighting structures that are located in or near historic districts may be eligible for an exclusion provided that: - Structure is not a designated National Historic Landmark or listed in or eligible for listing in the National Register of Historic Places; - Antenna, excluding the associated equipment, is no more than 3 cubic feet in volume, with a cumulative limit of 6 cubic feet; and - The associated equipment and any pre-existing antennas and associated equipment on the structure, are cumulatively no more than 21 cubic feet in volume.
+- Collocation Agreement created a streamlined process for small wireless facility collocations proposed on structures that have the primary purpose of providing public lighting. - Small wireless facility collocations on lighting structures that are located in or near historic districts may be eligible for an exclusion provided that: - Structure is not a designated National Historic Landmark or listed in or eligible for listing in the National Register of Historic Places; - Antenna, excluding the associated equipment, is no more than 3 cubic feet in volume, with a cumulative limit of 6 cubic feet; - The associated equipment and any pre-existing antennas and associated equipment on the structure, are cumulatively no more than 21 cubic feet in volume; and - No new ground disturbance that would exceed the depth and width of any previous ground disturbance (including footings and anchoring mechanisms).
+Except up to four lightning grounding rods up to 3⁄4-inch in diameter may be installed.